Introduction

 \end{eqnarray*}

-Suppose the function \(f(x)\) has the form shown in the figure above.
+Let’s suppose that the function \(f(x)\) has the shape shown in the figure above.

 \frac{f(a + h)\, – f(a)}{h}\tag{1}